What is Jr Moxxie?

 1) attend our Mentor Training class

-2) meet with your mentee virtually or in-person AT LEST once every month
+2) meet with your mentee virtually or in-person AT LEAST twice a month

-4) connect with mentee via zoom/email/text at least once every two weeks
+4) connect with mentee via zoom/email/text in between meetings

 5) attend at least two business/networking events with your mentee